 A vasectomy reversal involves re-creating patent vas deferens.
 This happens with microscopic surgery under general anesthesia in the operating room.
 The tube is carefully stitched back together, allowing sperm to travel through it.
 While there are successful vasectomy reversals, the success rate is about 50%.
 Vasectomy reversals are also more costly than the vasectomy itself.
 Before you get a vasectomy done, it is important to take these factors into consideration.

-Austin Urology Institute offers robotic vasectomy reversals.
+Austin Urology Institute is one of the top Austin vasectomy clinics in the area, and offers robotic vasectomy reversals.
 Call us today to find out more about how to restore fertility after a vasectomy: 512-694-8888.

 Please call to schedule an appointment for preventative/follow-up care: 512-694-8888